ByLaws of Carteret County Democratic Women

 A Finance Committee

-1. Treasurer will oversee finances and will receive approval of her report from the Executive Board.
+1. The Treasurer will oversee finances and will receive approval of her report from the

-2. Treasurer and Board will draft a budget if necessary.
+2. The Treasurer and Board will draft a budget if necessary.

 3. Transfer all appropriate records to her successor upon completion of her term of office.